Is a German shepherd husky mix the right dog for you?

 Also, it’s imperative that the pups are handled and encounter all manner of people, smells, sights, and sounds from just a few weeks old so that they see these things and accept them as normal.

-When viewing a litter watch how the puppies interact with each other and be alert for signs of being too bossy or too submissive.
+When viewing a litter watch how the puppies interact with each other and are alert for signs of being too bossy or too submissive.

 And don’t forget to see the puppies with their mother.